Light Clients for Lazy Blockchains

-The above procedure consists of $\mathcal{O}(n)$ bisection games.
+The procedure above is repeated until the end of step $n-1$, after which, $\largest$ wins the tournament.
+Then, the verifier accepts the state commitment of $\largest$ among those remaining in $\mathcal{S}$ as the correct state.

+The tournament consists of $\mathcal{O}(n)$ bisection games and has an $\mathcal{O}(n)$ running time\footnote{In contrast, the playoff in \cite[Appendix G]{refereed-computation} consists of $\mathcal{O}(n^2)$ games and has an $\mathcal{O}(n)$ running time due to games happening in parallel.}.
 The reason is that, after each game, one party is eliminated from the winners, either by not being added to $\mathcal{S}$, or by being removed from $\mathcal{S}$, and every party can be eliminated at most once.
+Parallelizing the tournaments can also help make the runtime sublinear in the number of provers.